Learning from Historical Activations in Graph Neural Networks: Learning from Historical Graph Activations

 Rather than softmax, which enforces non-negative weights and suppresses negative differences, we apply a normalization that permits signed contributions $\alpha_l = \frac{c_l}{\sum_{l'=0}^{L-1} c_{l'}}$.
 This allows the model to express additive or subtractive relationships between layers, akin to finite-difference approximations in dynamical systems.
 The cross-layer pooled node embeddings are computed as:

-\textbf{Graph-level Representation.} We first aggregate each node’s history weighted by relevance to the final state, with a residual recency bias from the final-layer query, into $\mathbf{H}$.
-Next, we obtain a graph-level representation by applying multi-head self-attention across nodes, omitting spatial positional encodings to preserve permutation invariance:
+\textbf{Graph-level Representation.} We first aggregate each node's history weighted by relevance to the final state, with a residual recency bias from the final-layer query, into $\mathbf{H}$.
+To obtain a graph-level representation, we apply multi-head self-attention across nodes \emph{exactly once at the readout stage}---not at every GNN depth---omitting spatial positional encodings to preserve permutation invariance:

 optionally followed by residual connections and LayerNorm.
 Averaging over nodes yields $\mathbf{G}=\Average(\mathbf{Z})\in\mathbb{R}^{D}$, which then feeds the final prediction head (typically an MLP).
+Crucially, because node-wise self-attention is applied only once at the final readout---rather than at every message-passing layer---it does not contribute to over-smoothing during the GNN forward pass and incurs only a single $O(N^2D)$ cost.
 Early message-passing layers capture local interactions, whereas deeper layers encode global ones \citep{gasteiger2019diffusion,chien2020adaptive}.
 By attending across layers and nodes, \methodname\ fuses local and global cues, retaining multi-scale structure and validating our motivation.

 \textbf{Computational Complexity.} Layer-wise attention costs $O(LD)$ per node; spatial attention over $N$ nodes costs $O(N^2D)$.
 Thus the per-graph complexity is